 - 1/4 to 1/2 teaspoon chili powder, optional*

 - 1/4 teaspoon turmeric

 - dash of cayenne, optional

 Preheat oven to 350 degrees.

-Bring a large pot of water to a boil, cook your noodles al dente and set aside.
+Pasta: Bring a large pot of water to a boil, cook your noodles and set aside.

-For the cheese sauce: In food processor/blender, combine all of the cheese sauce ingredients except for about 1/2 of the water/milk and blend until creamy.
-Add remaining water/milk and blend again.
+Cheese sauce: In food processor/blender, combine all of the cheese sauce ingredients and blend until creamy.
+Add more water, a tablespoon or so at a time, and blend again.
 Taste for flavor adding anything extra to suit your taste.

 When done, let cool about 10 minutes and serve.
 The sauce will thicken upon standing.